Logo of Rustagi Polymers.

 When used with parts from a plastic injection moulding factory, vacuum metalising adds brand distinction without compromising part design or structure.

-How It Compares to Other Finishes
+How Vacuum Metalising Compares to Other Finishes?

 Feature Vacuum Metalising Foil Pressed Printing Hydrographics Water Transfer